-This application using the SignalWire Python SDK will prompt the caller for a phone number via speech input and connect to the phone number recognized using ASR providing an additional level of accessibility to your users.
+This application will prompt the caller for a phone number via speech input and connect to the phone number recognized using ASR providing an additional level of accessibility to your users.

 This code is incredibly simple to implement!
 The first route

 /dial-prompt handles incoming http requests for a provisioned phone number, prompts users to say a number to call, and asks them if they wish to dial it.
 If the number to dial can not be understood, they will be prompted again to repeat the number.